It was the largest crowd ever to invade Memorial Stadium.

 Meantime, we should change the name of the road that passes between the stadium and the Mizzou campus.
 The highway department calls it Route 763.
 Locals know it as Stadium Boulevard.
 I think it should be named after another legendary Mizzou football coach.

-That way, when visitors come to play the Tigers, they’ll meet us on the corner of Divine and Providence.
+That way, when visitors come to play the Tigers, they’ll meet us on the corner of Devine and Providence.